phyletica/phyletica.github.io/teaching/s4b/ssh-keys/index.md

 ## Setting up passwordless SSH login with any server

-You can also use your SSH key pair to allow you to log in to servers (e.g., a computer cluster) more securely and without using your password.
+Do you access a remote computer, such as a computer cluster, using `ssh` by entering a command like:

+    ssh YOUR-USERNAME@REMOTE.COMPUTER.ADDRESS

+For example, I often log in to AU's Hopper computer cluster by using `ssh jro0014@hopper.auburn.edu`.
+If you answered "No," then you can skip this section.
+But, if your answer was "Yes," you can use your SSH keys to make logging in with `ssh` easier and more secure.

-To do this, you need to put the contents of your `id_rsa.pub` file into the `~/.ssh/authorized_keys` file in your home directory on the server you use.
+To do this, you need to put the contents of your `id_rsa.pub` file into the `~/.ssh/authorized_keys` file in your home directory on the remote computer you use.
 You can do this with one command entered on *your* computer::

+    cat ~/.ssh/id_rsa.pub | ssh YOUR-USERNAME@REMOTE.COMPUTER.ADDRESS "cat >> ~/.ssh/authorized_keys"

+For example, I added my public SSH key to the authorized_keys file for my account on AU's Hopper computer cluster using this command

-    cat ~/.ssh/id_rsa.pub | ssh YOUR-AU-USERNAME@SERVER-ADDRESS "cat >> ~/.ssh/authorized_keys"
+    cat ~/.ssh/id_rsa.pub | ssh jro0014@hopper.auburn.edu "cat >> ~/.ssh/authorized_keys"

-Now, after you start a fresh shell session, you should be able to log in to your account on the server without entering your password.
+After you do this and start a fresh shell session, you should be able to log in to your account on the remote computer without entering your password.
-Rather, your identity is confirmed automatically using the SSH keys.
+Rather, your identity is confirmed automatically using your SSH keys.